maxhallinan/dominoh/README.md

 {
     "fragments": [
         {
-            "text": "\"Information is both input and output of its own production process.\"", "start": [1, 1],
+            "text": "Information is both input and output of its own production process.", "start": [1, 1],
             "end": [1, 72]
         }